 What is Conscious Sedation Dentistry?

-Conscious sedation allows you to receive dental work without having to worry about anxiety or experiencing pain.
-You will receive a relaxing medication and a pain-blocking medication to keep you comfortable while you get your dental treatment.
+Conscious sedation allows you to receive dental work without worrying about anxiety or experiencing pain.
+You will receive a relaxing and pain-blocking medication to keep you comfortable while you get your dental treatment.

-You are likely going to feel sleepy, but you will not be put totally unconscious during the procedure.
-You will be able to recover from the sedation relatively quickly after your dental work, and you can get back to your daily life shortly thereafter.
+You will likely feel sleepy, but you will not be totally unconscious during the procedure.
+You will be able to recover from the sedation relatively quickly after your dental work, and you can get back to your daily life shortly after that.

-You are going to be monitored throughout your procedure to ensure that your blood oxygen levels, heart rate, and blood pressure are as safe levels.
+You will be monitored throughout your procedure to ensure that your blood oxygen levels, heart rate, and blood pressure are as safe.

 You are typically only going to find sedation that renders you unconscious for more involved oral surgeries such as jaw surgery or a full set of dental implants.
 That is due to the hazards that are associated with general anesthesia.